7 Secrets for Healthy, Sexy Skin this Winter

 You’ve likely transitioned your clothes, shoes and make-up for the cooler weather, so what about your skin?
 As your largest organ, the skin is a window into everything that’s going on in the body.
 Your skin also works hard by providing a critical immune-defence barrier, so be sure to give it proper attention this winter.

 Your at-home winter skincare routine does not have to involve a lot of time or money.
-As a skin coach for the last 20 years, I work with clients to create effective and customized regimens that fit within their lifestyles and budgets.
+For the past twenty years, as a skin coach, I have worked with clients to create effective and customized regimens that fit their lifestyles and budgets.

 Here are my seven secrets for healthy, sexy skin this winter:

 #1 Winter brings dry air, heated buildings, scratchy sweaters and scarves, allergies and reduced exposure to sunlight, all of which affect your skin.
 To counteract the dryer air, take quick, lukewarm (instead of hot) showers and apply a hydrating body lotion as soon as you step out of the shower to seal in moisture.
-Look for products that contain Shea butter and/or coconut oil to soothe and soften skin.
+Look for products that contain Shea butter and/or coconut oil to soothe and soften skin (spa at home tips).

 #2 Time to bust a myth: You don’t need to exfoliate in winter.
 Regular exfoliation speeds up the cell turnover process, which allows the body to produce moisture-bearing properties like hyaluronic acid.
 Exfoliation also helps to plump the skin by churning up elastin and collagen production.
 I recommend using a natural resurfacing agent like glycolic acid.
 Commonly derived from sugar cane, glycolic acid gently dissolves dead surface skin cells.
 With nightly use, moisture can be increased by 33 percent over eight weeks.
 My favourite facial exfoliation product is, of course, from Skin Authority: Resurfacing Accelerator.
 I use it nightly.